How long will diaper rash last? continued...

 What types of wipes are most gentle on a baby’s sore bottom?

 You can choose wipes marked "hypoallergenic" or "for sensitive skin," though there's no guarantee they're any better.
 The FDA doesn't regulate these claims.

-If there’s no poop, you may not need a wipe, says Siegfried.
-Even if there is a mess, you can:
+If there’s no poop, you might not need a wipe, Siegfried says.
+Even if there's a mess, you can:

 - Clean your baby with a wet washcloth and plenty of water.

 - Dampen a cotton makeup square with mineral oil to clean his bottom.

 What if the rash spreads to other body parts?

-If red patches, spots, or bumps start to show up outside the diaper area, your child may have an infection.
+If red patches, spots, or bumps start to show up outside the diaper area, your child might have an infection.
 Tell your doctor -- you may need a prescription medicine or an over-the-counter product.

 What can I do to give my baby some relief?

 The simplest thing is to let your baby’s bottom get some air.
 Before and after baths and naps, or whenever you get a chance, leave the diaper off for a few minutes.
 This gives his skin a break from constant rubbing and kills harmful germs that thrive in dark, wet places like the inside of a diaper.